Aeroflot Flight 513: Crew

 Stewardesses Zoya Chicherina and Tamara Kolesnikova worked in the cabin.

 Flight and accident

 The aircraft was de-iced before takeoff.
 In the cockpit, the check captain observing the trainee's performance sat on the right; the trainee sat on the left.
 The captains and first officer remained in the cabin and did not assist the trainee and check captain during takeoff.
 Flight 513 took off from the runway at a bearing of 100°.
 At an altitude of 40–50 meters the angle of attack increased to the point of causing a stall.
 The Tu-124 never recovered from the stall and crashed into a field of snow.
-Originally the crew and sixteen passengers died in the crash, but five passengers later died in hospital from their injuries.
+All 9 crew members and 21 out of 30 passengers died in the accident.
+There were initially 16 passenger fatalities, but five passengers later died in hospital from their injuries.